NOR-SPRINT consent form

 X |

-*Performed at each examination in half of the patients
+*Performed at each examination in half of patients

 Advantages, disadvantages and potential side effects

 The advantages and disadvantages of participating in the study are described in the first part of the consent form.
 All the preparations included in the study are approved and have marketing authorization in Norway.
-If you choose not to participate in the study, your further treatment will be determined by your attending physician.
-In total, approx. 200 patients will be included in the study, distributed among 10-12 study centres.
+If you choose not to participate in the study, your further treatment will be determined by your treating physician.
+In total, approximately 200 patients will be included in the study, distributed across 10-12 study centers.

 Possible consequences of new knowledge

-Chapter B - Privacy, biobanking, finances and insurance
+Chapter B - Privacy, biobanking, finance and insurance

 What information about you is collected?

-Information recorded about you is age, sex, height, weight, education, occupational status, possible risk factors, use of medication, possible side effects, other diseases, results from clinical examination and health information questionnaires, results from imaging examinations and results from blood and urine tests .
+Information recorded about you is age, gender, height, weight, education, occupational status, possible risk factors, use of medications, any side effects, other illnesses, results from clinical examinations and health information questionnaires, results from imaging examinations and results from blood and urine tests.

-In addition, information necessary for analyzes of side effects and health economic calculations can be obtained from the following sources: 1) The FD-Trygd historical database from Statistics Sweden.
-This database contains information about social assistance, movements in the social security system and the labor market, diagnoses, as well as other relevant background information.
-2) Administrative and medical information related to the use of specialist healthcare services from the Norwegian Patient Register.
-3) The municipal patient and user register (IPLOS) database which contains data on municipal nursing and care services.
-4) The KUHR database which contains information on work capacity and consumption of healthcare services 5) The prescription register which contains information on the prescription of medicines 6) The cause of death register which contains information on deaths such as cause, time and place 7) The cancer register which contains information on all cases of cancer 8) National cardiovascular register containing information on people with cardiovascular disease 9) Notification system for infectious diseases (MSIS) which contains information on a number of Notifiable infectious diseases such as tuberculosis.
+In addition, information necessary for analyses of side effects and health economic calculations can be obtained from the following sources: 1) The FD-Trygd historical database from Statistics Norway.
+This database contains information on social assistance, movements in the social security system and the labor market, diagnoses, and other relevant background information.
+2) Administrative and medical information related to the use of specialist health services from the Norwegian Patient Register.
+3) The Municipal Patient and User Register (IPLOS) database, which contains data on municipal nursing and care services.
+4) The KUHR database, which contains information on work capacity and consumption of health services 5) The Prescription Register, which contains information on prescription of medicines 6) The Cause of Death Register, which contains information on deaths such as cause, time and place 7) The Cancer Register, which contains information on all cases of cancer 8) The National Heart and Vascular Register, which contains information on people with cardiovascular disease 9) The Notification System for Infectious Diseases (MSIS), which contains information on a number of notifiable infectious diseases, such as tuberculosis.

-Clinical information will normally be noted in the electronic hospital record.
-In addition, the information will also be recorded electronically in a data storage program for research so that it can be analyzed later.
-Relevant information from patient records at the hospital will also be used in the study.
+Clinical information will be recorded in the electronic hospital record as usual.
+In addition, the information will be recorded electronically in a research data storage program for later analysis.
+Relevant information from the hospital patient record will also be used in the study.

-Representatives from Diakonhjemmet Hospital and control authorities at home and abroad can be given study information and given access to relevant parts of your record.
-The purpose will be to check that the study information matches the corresponding information in your journal and thus that the study information is valid and can be used in research.
-Everyone who gets access to information about you has a duty of confidentiality.
+Representatives from Diakonhjemmet Hospital and regulatory authorities in Norway and abroad may be given access to study information and be given access to relevant parts of your medical record.
+The purpose will be to check that the study information matches the corresponding information in your medical record and thus that the study information is valid and can be used in research.
+Anyone who has access to information about you is bound by confidentiality.

 What happens to samples taken from you?

-A blood sample taken from you must be stored in a research biobank associated with the Diakonhjemmet Hospital.
-Professor Espen Haavardsholm, head of the Department for Research and Innovation at Diakonhjemmet Hospital, is responsible for the biobank.
-The biobank is planned to last until 15 September 2035.
+Blood samples taken from you will be stored in a research biobank affiliated with Diakonhjemmet Hospital.
+Professor Espen Haavardsholm, head of the Department of Research and Innovation at Diakonhjemmet Hospital, is responsible for the biobank.
+The biobank is planned to last until September 15, 2035.
 After this, the material will be destroyed/deleted according to internal guidelines.
 The biological material can only be used after approval from the Regional Committee for Medical and Health Research Ethics (REK).
-The biobank ceases at the end of the study.
+The biobank will cease at the end of the study.

-COOPERATION WITH OTHER RESEARCH GROUPS AT HOME AND ABROAD
+COLLABORATION WITH OTHER RESEARCH GROUPS IN DENMARK AND ABROAD

-In some cases, it may be relevant to analyze collected samples and data in collaboration with other research groups in Norway and abroad.
-In such cases, the data will be de-identified, i.e. without name, social security number or other directly identifiable information.
+In some cases, it may be appropriate to analyze collected samples and data in collaboration with other research groups in Norway and abroad.
+In such cases, the data will be de-identified, i.e. without name, personal identification number or other directly identifiable information.
 This applies to all collected data and samples, including genetic analyses.
-By participating in the study, you agree that information collected in the study can be transferred abroad as part of research collaboration and publication in line with the purpose of the study.
-Diakonhjemmet Sykehus is responsible for the transfer of information taking place in accordance with Norwegian law and the EU's privacy legislation (GDPR).
+By participating in the study, you agree that information collected in the study may be transferred abroad as part of research collaboration and publication in line with the purpose of the study.
+Diakonhjemmet Hospital is responsible for ensuring that the transfer of information is in accordance with Norwegian law and the EU's data protection legislation (GDPR).
 The code that links you to your personally identifiable information will not be disclosed.

 Financing

-The study and the biobank are financed by Diakonhjemmet Sykehus through research funds from Health South-East and the Research Council.
-The project manager and others working with the project have no form of financial gain linked to the project.
-The clinical examination is part of the usual business at the departments, and blood tests, diagnostic imaging and clinical examinations that are perceived as appropriate for your medical condition will usually be carried out regardless of whether you participate in the study or not.
-The same applies to drug treatment.
-You will therefore pay normal deductibles, but you will not pay for any additional examinations which are not part of normal clinical practice and which are carried out under the auspices of the study.
-This will particularly apply to X-rays and MRI examinations.
+The study and the biobank are funded by Diakonhjemmet Hospital through research funds from the South-Eastern Health Service and the Research Council.
+The project manager and others working on the project have no financial gain associated with the project.
+The clinical examination is part of the normal activities of the departments, and blood tests, imaging diagnostics and clinical examinations that are considered appropriate for your medical condition will usually be carried out regardless of whether you participate in the study or not.
+The same applies to the drug treatment.
+You will therefore pay the usual deductibles, but you will not pay for any additional examinations that are not part of normal clinical practice and are carried out under the auspices of the study.
+This will especially apply to X-rays and MRI examinations.

 Insurance

-You are insured in accordance with the Patient Injury Compensation Act.
+You are insured in accordance with the Patient Injuries Compensation Act.

 Information about the outcome of the study

-The outcome of the study will be presented in international journals and at international congresses.
-After the results of the study have been published, all participants will be sent a summary with information about the outcome of the study.
-In addition, a popular science presentation of the results will be presented in national patient journals.
+The results of the study will be presented in international journals and at international congresses.
+After the results of the study are published, all participants will be sent a summary with information about the results of the study.
+In addition, a popular scientific presentation of the results will be presented in national patient journals.

-IN THE ORIGINAL VERSION HERE IS A SIGNATURE PAGE THAT HAS BEEN REMOVED FOR ONLINE PUBLICATION
+IN THE ORIGINAL VERSION, THERE IS A SIGNATURE PAGE THAT HAS BEEN REMOVED FOR ONLINE PUBLICATION